Kenyan Sand Boa vs Jackson's Chameleon: Complete Comparison (2026)

 Health and Lifespan Comparison

 Kenyan Sand Boa has a typical lifespan of 15-20+ years, while Jackson's Chameleon lives approximately 5-10 years.
 Health profiles differ significantly between these reptiles.
 Kenyan Sand Boa is predisposed to Respiratory Infections, Scale Rot, Retained Shed, with associated veterinary costs for monitoring and treatment.
-Jackson's Chameleon faces its own health challenges including breed-specific conditions.
+Jackson's Chameleon faces its own health challenges including species-specific conditions.
 Kenyan Sand Boa has 3 documented predispositions compared to 1 for Jackson's Chameleon, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health